+- Cooked meals are appropriately stored.

-- Food is stored appropriately in accordance with food safety requirements. - Hot foods are kept hot and cold foods are kept cold. - Expiry dates are adhered to. - The institution has a nutrition plan that has been approved.
+- Hot foods are kept hot and cold foods are kept cold.

+- Expiry dates are observed.

-Meals- Children 1-6 years
+Meals- Children 1- 6 years

-- Children have a different menu each day. - Serving sizes are appropriate for the children's ages.
+- The children are provided with a different menu each day of the week. - The serving portions are appropriate for the children.